 The two most used protocols to establish a connection with a remote machine are Remote Desktop Protocol (RDP) for Windows-based machines, or Secure Shell (SHH) for Linux-based machines.
 To establish a remote connection, these two protocols use client and server applications.
 Once you establish a connection with a remote machine, you can do anything you would if you were sitting in front of the machine, for instance: transfer files, access and manage other computers, and so on.

 Requirements for SSH

-Before we jump into the SSH program, it is essential to clear up the terminology used in the IT community related to this issue.
+Before we jump into the SSH program, it is essential to clear up the terminology used in the IT community related to this task.